During the development stage, a few users reported problems with normal configuration. Some of these problems are listed below:

 disabled, then the login capabilities database needs to be reconfigured with

-option being removed.
-Double check the login.conf file to ensure that all label
+the label option being removed.
+Double check the login.conf file to ensure that all label options have been removed and rebuild the database with

 the cap_mkdb command.